Junacik99/bglib/documentation.md

 -   previews.

-To integrate a library into a project a user need to add the jitpack repository into `settings.gradle.kts` as follows:
+To integrate a library into a project a user needs to add the jitpack repository into `settings.gradle.kts` as follows:

     dependencyResolutionManagement {